 Shrimp Pad Thai

-- 1 tsp asian hot sauce, or more to taste
+asian hot sauce1 tsp, or more to taste

 - Cook noodles according to package directions without added salt or fat.
 Drain, transfer to a large bowl and cover with foil to keep warm.
 (Note: You can substitute vermicelli noodles for the somen noodles, if desired.)

 - Meanwhile, in a medium bowl, whisk together broth, egg, soy sauce, peanut butter and hot sauce; set aside until ready to use.